crypto-cypher/arp-scanner/README.md

 * Add capability for stealing IP or MAC... or both
 * Check for binary
 * Default help() function
+* Put into container with arp-scan

 This isn't to be considered a "finished" product.
+I've been lazy with this & lost a bunch of code.